Theories and issues relating to the global politics of food and agriculture

 - Teaching Arrangements

-The paper is arranged around classroom teaching and tutorials, recommended food-related films and some non-compulsory fieldtrips to local food producers creating craft products like chocolate, beer and coffee.
+The paper is arranged around classroom teaching and tutorials, and recommended food-related films.

 Assessment involves three major assignments (students can choose to only do two out of three of these), which address each of the following three issues: historical dynamics of global food, contemporary crises of industrial food, strategic interventions in food politics.